acryptos/docs.acryptos.com/acryptos-vaults/liquid-wrapper-vaults.md

 ## How It Works

+_*Our Liquid Wrapper Vault mechanics vary depending on different partners.
+Check individual docs in the next few pages for full details._

-_(Using one of our partners, [SolidLizard](https://solidlizard.finance/) $SLIZ as an example)_
+The following uses one of our partners, [SolidLizard](https://solidlizard.finance/) $SLIZ as an example

-They have a 2.5X [Boost function](https://solidlizard.gitbook.io/solidlizard/how-to-use-the-boost-calculator) for their LP farms.
+- They have a 2.5X [Boost function](https://solidlizard.gitbook.io/solidlizard/how-to-use-the-boost-calculator) for their LP farms.
 If a user stakes $SLIZ as a veNFT, locking it for a period of time, they will receive Boosts on the LP farms they stake in.

-The larger the veNFT they have, the more they will be able to Boost the LP farms.
+- The larger the veNFT they have, the more they will be able to Boost the LP farms.

 ———